-Aren’t Catholic men’s groups just a handful of old men clinging to the final vestiges of a dying faith?
-Aren’t the Knights of St Columba or the Catenians some vague, shadowy sect your grandfather belonged to?
-Isn’t it, well, a little un-PC to talk about men-only groups these days?
+What's the point of starting or joining a Catholic men's group?
+Aren't they usually just a handful of elderly men sitting in the parish hall, clinging to the final vestiges of a dying faith?
+Or some vague, shadowy sect your grandfather belonged to?
+Isn't it, well, a little un-PC to talk about men-only groups these days?
 Who knows what they get up to behind closed doors!
+So why start one?

 Doesn't it seem more wholesome to go for a drink, a hike, a retreat with other guys who carry out ordinary daily jobs, have balanced social lives and 21st century interests, yet attend Mass each week, have a strong Rosary game and aren't embarrassed to greet their Brother and King at Eucharistic Adoration or visit their Mother on pilgrimage to Walsingham?

 A key principle of Catholic Man UK's mission is to revitalise fraternity among Catholic men through the establishment of parish men's groups and, as a result, to rekindle the Faith in families and parishes and to send out a clear message of hope to the nation.
 These could be new groups arising from requirements of the men of the parish, or they could be an injection of energy into established groups like the Catenians or Knights of St Columba.